How to Get Book Reviews (or How to Run Your Own Book Review Campaign) by Beth Barany

 Just as publishing a book is totally within our reach these days, so is connecting directly with the reviewers.
 Enjoy!

-Beth Barany writes magical tales of romance and adventure, enchanting readers into worlds where anything is possible.
+Beth Barany writes magical tales of romance, mystery, and adventure, enchanting readers into worlds where anything is possible.
 Her latest contemporary fantasy romance novel is A Cupcake Christmas, #5 in her Touchstone Series.
-You can find her on Facebook and on Twitter @beth_barany.
-More about her fiction and to grab a free first-in-series book, go to http://author.bethbarany.com.
+You can find her on Facebook and on Twitter @bethbarany.
+More about her fiction and to grab a free first-in-series book, go to https://author.bethbarany.com/free-books/.
 As a book midwife and author’s coach, Beth also runs Writer’s Fun Zone, a blog for and by creative writers.

 If you have a good resource that relates to this topic, post in the comments, and I’ll add it to this article, and possibly to the upcoming class.